 Best For Small Dogs: Lick Lick Pad

-Significantly easier to clean and swap out food thanks to its design
+Easy to clean and swap out food

-If you have a smaller dog who doesn’t need as much food spread on their mat as larger dogs, then this may be the better choice for you and your small pooch.
+If you have a smaller dog that doesn’t need as much food spread on their mat as larger dogs, then this may be the better choice for you and your small pooch.
 It is made of silicone and sticks to most smooth, solid surfaces without using suction cups.

 The length of the pad is 9.5 x 4.5 inches wide.
 While it is as long as most other large-sized lick pads, its shorter width equals less surface area overall than other 8 x 8 inch mats.
 The little nubs are also more spread out and not as tall, meaning that they can be cleaned quickly and don’t take as much time to finish.

 This pad is not great for larger dogs who are likely to finish quickly and return to whatever activity you were trying to distract them from, but the size is just right for little dogs.